 But the Hinsdale debacle is worrisome.
 Although all suppliers should structure community deals that can withstand the types of market developments this winter, CUB wonders: Will any other suppliers follow Nordic’s move?

-More than 600 communities or counties throughout Illinois have passed aggregation referenda allowing local leaders to negotiate power prices and switch all residents to a new supplier (all residents, that is, who don’t opt out of the deal).
-CUB today put out a news release to 81 other communities that face referenda this Tuesday, urging residents to read our fact sheet, which includes a list of questions to ask local leaders about any proposed contract with a supplier.
+More than 600 communities or counties throughout Illinois have passed aggregation referenda allowing local leaders to negotiate power prices and switch all residents to a new supplier (all residents, that is, who don’t opt out of the deal).to 81 other communities that face referenda this Tuesday, urging residents to read our fact sheet, which includes a list of questions to ask local leaders about any proposed contract with a supplier.